-ABS RESIN
+ABS RESIN 3D PRINTING

-Here are some key characteristics of ABS resin in 3D printing:
+Characteristics of ABS resin in 3D printing

 Strength and Durability: ABS prints are known for their strength and toughness, making them suitable for functional prototypes, end-use parts, and mechanical components.